 For example, with an income of 86 dollars, Jill is trying to decide how much hamburger she should buy.
 So, if Jill income is 86, then she can consume both the goods, may be ice cream and the hamburger.
 So, if it is 5 multiplied by 10, plus 6 multiplied by 6.
 Then it comes to 86 rupees.
 Now, we will see how we get this number 5 10 6 and 6, which one is the unit and which one is the price, and what is the requirement for here?
-We should know what the price of ice cream and hamburger is.
-We should know what the money income that Jill is having is.
+We should know what the price of ice cream we should know what is the price of hamburger.
+We should know what the money income that Jill is having.